jawooson/AI_Project_3/README.md

 This is generally what Bag of Words is, it translates text data to a from that is ingestible to a neural net.

+While this idea sounds very simple, there are many different methodologies in how to vectorize text data, such as dropping out low frequency words,

 [bow 1](https://machinelearningmastery.com/gentle-introduction-bag-words-model/)
 [bow 2](https://medium.com/greyatom/an-introduction-to-bag-of-words-in-nlp-ac967d43b428)